weavedb/weavedb/docs/docs/quick-start.md

 For a great UX, dapps would utilize dryWrite/dryRead, which, in most cases, takes less than 50ms, whereas the equivalent tx without dryWrite could take 4-5 seconds.

 :::info
-The WeaveDB dryWrite with a virtual state is faster than the WarpSDK dryWrite which requires a http call to sync with the latest state.
+The WeaveDB dryWrite with a virtual state is faster than the WarpSDK dryWrite which requires an http call to sync with the latest state.
 But it might give you a different result from the actual finality.
 If there is any discrepancy, it will be solved in 5 seconds.
 But handle the dryWrite results with care.
 :::

 :::info